Yuki2718/adblock/README.md

 <details>
 <summary><strong>medium_mode</strong></summary>

+### ublock-dynamic-rules-mob.txt

+See below, it's a mobile version of ublock-dynamic-rules.txt.

 ### ublock-dynamic-rules.txt

-A whitelist for medium mode of uBlock Origin for English user.
+Whitelists for medium mode of uBlock Origin dedicated for English user.
 The purpose is to help those non-techie, yet security-conscious, people to use the mode.
 Payment services and mobile sites are out-of-scope.
 In addition, following rules are included:

 - `* localhost * block`
 - `file-scheme * 1p-script block`